averykhoo/aho-corasick-string-replacement/README.md

     -   checked the literature, doesn't seem possible to implement in a simple way
     -   requires inverted failure link map

--   check why flashtext algo is faster
+-   check why `flashtext` algo is faster
-    -   because it does't handle unicode? (unlikely)
+    -   because it doesn't handle unicode? (unlikely)
     -   because the simpler algo has fewer branches? (likely)
         -   with bugs (if input ends with space)
         -   loads everything into memory to work with, assumes no IO bound